A simple step by step guide to Odoo Subscription App

 - Duration: This translates to the length of time.
 In this instance, it is categorized into two options – Forever and Fixed.

 - Forever Option: This implies that there won’t be any end date for your subscription.
-Essentially, it is considered to be a lifetime subscription where the invoice will be generated on the set duration but the subscription itself will never end.

 - Payment Mode: Here you can define how you want your invoice to be issued.
 There are many options provided, such as; Manual, Draft Invoice, Invoice, Invoice & Try to Charge, as well as Invoice Only on Successful Payment.